User Select

 Initial value

-Allows the browser to determine the default selection behavior based on the element's content.
+Allows the browser to determine the default highlighting behavior based on the element's content.

 Allows the user to select all text within the element when clicked or dragged over.